SISTER TERESE AUER, OP, PhD

 ROLAND MILLARE, STD

-Director of Shepherd’s Heart, St. John Paul II Foundation
+Vice President of Curriculum and Director of Clergy Initiatives, St. John Paul II Foundation

 MONSIGNOR JAMES P. SHEA